pellakurivooupasana-byte/rtk-gdsii-i2c/README.md

-# SPI Controller | RTL-to-GDSII using OpenLane
+# I²C Controller | RTL-to-GDSII using OpenLane

 ## Overview

-This project implements a Serial Peripheral Interface (SPI) Controller in Verilog HDL and demonstrates the complete RTL-to-GDSII ASIC design flow using OpenLane with the SKY130 PDK.
+This project implements an Inter-Integrated Circuit (I²C) Controller in Verilog HDL and demonstrates the complete RTL-to-GDSII ASIC design flow using OpenLane with the SKY130 PDK.

 ## Features

-- SPI Master Controller
+- I²C Master Controller
-- Full-Duplex Serial Communication
+- Two-Wire Serial Communication (SDA & SCL)
-- Configurable Clock
+- Start and Stop Condition Generation
+- Read and Write Operations
 - Functional Verification using ModelSim
 - RTL-to-GDSII Implementation using OpenLane